-How has lockdown and Coronavirus affected your drinking habits?
+How has lockdown and COVID-19 affected your drinking habits?
 Increased consumption?
 Or have you seen a decrease with the pubs shut?
 Have your habits changed?
 Matt Cox investigates.

-It’s an important conversation, with a recent poll by YouGov indicating that 75% of British drinkers are drinking the same or more than pre-lockdown, with 17% of these indicating more.
+It’s an important conversation, with a recent poll by YouGov indicating that 75 per cent of British drinkers are drinking the same or more than pre-lockdown, with 17 per cent of these indicating more.
 However, surveys on drinking habits often lead to bias, with people underestimating how much they drink –could these figures actually be higher?

-In the run-up to lockdown, supermarkets and corner shops reported a 22% jump in alcohol purchases, which accounted for an extra £199 million compared to the same period in 2019 according to Kantar.
+In the run-up to lockdown, supermarkets and corner shops reported a 22 per cent jump in alcohol purchases, which accounted for an extra £199 million compared to the same period in 2019 according to Kantar.

 Understandably, this has raised concern.
 There have long been links between excessive alcohol consumption and adverse immune-related health effects such as susceptibility to pneumonia, and many more health implications.

 Alcohol consumption is often used to quell feelings of anxiety but remember this often only provides short-term release and is not a solution.
 It can even lead to unhealthy habit building with tolerance leading to increased consumption over time.

 The charity, Drinkaware, have provided some fabulous advice and a toolkit to help on their website.